 According to the American College of Emergency Physicians, between October 1, 2005, and March 31, 2006, $345,000 in fines were collected from 12 hospitals and one physician.
 It’s a far cry from fitting punishment for violation of an “essential right”.

 Another problem with trying to establish healthcare as a right, or entitlement, is that it then becomes another person’s requirement to pay for it.
 The battle for employer-provided contraception pit those wanting free access to birth control with business owners who have a moral objection to its use.
-One group advocates for their “positive right” to a particular good, while the other feels violated in their negative right to not participate in something they feel immoral.
+One group advocates for their “positive right” to a particular good, while the other feels violated in their negative right to not participate in something they feel is immoral.

-One of the core dilemmas with healthcare in the US, is not that it isn’t viewed as a positive right, or something people feel they are entitled to receive.
+One of the core dilemmas with healthcare in the US is not that it isn’t viewed as a positive right, or something people feel they are entitled to receive.
 I believe the majority of Americans probably view universal healthcare as morally laudable or economically beneficial.
 The argument of whether or not it’s a right, a privilege, or a public good only serves to establish our determination to find a solution and our commitment to pay for it.
 But none of this addresses one of the most basic problems–scarcity.
 There simply isn’t enough to go around.

 We’ve been suffering a growing physician shortage for decades.
 Wait times to see a healthcare provider are still going up.
 Scarce resources lead to some people going without.
 This leads to rationing.
-Our current system rations based on the availability of health insurance and the ability to pay.
+Our current system rations care based on the availability of health insurance and the ability to pay.

 The Ultimate Conflict of Interest

 Unlike other basic needs such as food, water, and shelter, healthcare is a complex system of degreed professionals, physical facilities and equipment, information, and biotechnology.
 The development of the “third-party payer” has insulated the consumer from the real, and rising, cost of care.
-Our current system is a mix of public and private payers that leaves out too many entirely.
+Our current system is a mix of public and private payers that leaves out too many people entirely.
 It’s far from a perfect system.
-Actually, its really more of a health insurance system, designed to deny care, than an actual health care system.
+Actually, it’s really more of a health insurance system, designed to deny care, than an actual health care system.